-- 14 Canadian GAAP allowed for capitalization of general and administrative overhead, training costs, - 15 etc. while IFRS does not.
-1 The Ontario Energy Board (OEB) requires electricity distributors to be in full compliance with IFRS

-2 requirements as applicable to non-regulated enterprises and only where the Board authorizes

-3 specific alternative treatment for regulatory purposes is alternative treatment acceptable.

-SLHI performed a complete review of its costs included in overheads in 2012 for its 2013 rebasing application.
-Since then, SLHI has not changed its policy with respect to capitalizing overhead and

-6 confirms that is in compliance with IAS 16 - Property Plant and Equipment.
+- 1 The Ontario Energy Board (OEB) requires electricity distributors to be in full compliance with IFRS - 2 requirements as applicable to non-regulated enterprises and only where the Board authorizes - 3 specific alternative treatment for regulatory purposes is alternative treatment acceptable. - 4 SLHI performed a complete review of its costs included in overheads in 2012 for its 2013 rebasing - 5 application.
+Since then, SLHI has not changed its policy with respect to capitalizing overhead and - 6 confirms that is in compliance with IAS 16 Property Plant and Equipment.